hashicorp/terraform-provider-aws/website/docs/r/synthetics_canary.html.markdown

 ## Import

-Synthetics Canaries can be imported using the `name`, e.g.,
+Import Synthetics Canaries using the `name`.
+For example:

 ```
 $ terraform import aws_synthetics_canary.some some-canary